-All class sessions on Zoom will be recorded for students in the course to refer back.
+If class is moved online for an unexpected reason, all class sessions on Zoom will be recorded for students in the course to refer back.
 The content presented through video conferencing will be posted on the course website for the sole purpose of educating the students enrolled in the course.
 The release of such information (including but not limited to directly sharing, screen capturing, or recording content) is strictly prohibited, unless the instructor states otherwise.
 Doing so without the permission of the instructor will be considered an Honor Code violation.

 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
 Please read the Rules of Zoom Engagement for further advice on participating in our Zoom class sessions.